Algonquin arrowhead from about 1 AD

 south of the Great Lakes

-Algonquin tradition says that people who called themselves Algonquins first lived along the Atlantic Coast, in the north-eastern part of North America, north of the Iroquois and south of the Inuit (in modern Canada).
-Probably sometime before 1000 AD they came from Athabascan land further west, since their language was related to the Cree and Blackfoot languages.
+May 2016 - Algonquin tradition says that people who called themselves Algonquins first lived along the Atlantic Coast, in the north-eastern part of North America, north of the Iroquois and south of the Inuit (in modern Canada).
+Probably sometime before 1000 AD they came from Athabascan land further west, because their language was related to the Cree and Blackfoot languages.
 By the 1400s AD, the Algonquins had moved back a little to the west, along the St. Lawrence river.

 Algonquin people mainly hunted and gathered their food, traveling in small nomadic bands.
 In the short northern summer, they met in larger groups for fishing and religious ceremonies, like their relatives the Blackfoot further west.
 When fall came, they split up again into small bands and left for their own hunting territory, which was passed on from father to son.